karpathy/llama2.c/README.md

 OMP_NUM_THREADS=4 ./run out/model.bin
 ```

 Depending on your system resources you may want to tweak these hyperparameters.
-(TODO: I am not intimitely familiar with OpenMP and its configuration, if someone would like to flesh out this section I would welcome a PR).
+(TODO: I am not intimately familiar with OpenMP and its configuration, if someone would like to flesh out this section I would welcome a PR).

 ## unsorted todos